Linear theory and violent relaxation in long-range systems: a test case: Introduction

 The average energy per particle $U=\mathcal{H}/N$ reads then

 where $M\equiv\sqrt{{M_x}^2+{M_y}^2}$ denotes the modulus of the magnetization vector.

-Recently, much interest has been devoted to the so-called quasi-stationary states (QSS) which are known to be responsible for the very slow convergence towards the statistical mechanics equilibrium predictions.
-Far from being difficult to generate, these QSS naturally emerge from waterbag initial distributions \cite{Campa,VLatora}.
-It is also known that initial waterbag conditions in momenta, associated to zero or almost zero initial magnetization, induce the longest lasting QSS.
-However, when lowering towards zero the initial temperature of the particles, it is possible to exhibit waterbag momenta configurations with vanishing magnetization which converge exponentially towards the Boltzmann-Gibbs equilibrium.
+Recently, much interest has been devoted to the QSSs which are known to be responsible for the very slow convergence towards the statistical mechanics equilibrium predictions.
+Far from being difficult to generate, these QSSs naturally emerge in the HMF model from waterbag initial distributions (see e.g. \cite{VLatora,Yamaguchi,Leoncini,Firpo,BouchetGupta2010} and the recent review \cite{Campa}).
+It is also known that initial waterbag conditions in momenta, associated to zero or almost zero initial magnetization, induce the longest lasting QSSs.
+However, when lowering towards zero the initial temperature of the particles, it is possible to exhibit waterbag momenta configurations with vanishing magnetization in which the magnetization eventually converges exponentially towards its Boltzmann-Gibbs equilibrium value.
 This calls for a linear theory approach.

-Linear stability of the HMF model about unmagnetized equilibrium states has been up to now mostly studied within the Vlasov framework \cite{Antoni,Yamaguchi}, which assumes in particular an infinite number of particles.
-Moreover, to the authors' knowledge, the linear stability of spatially inhomogeneous, unmagnetized, equilibria has not been considered yet, even in the continuous Vlasov approach.
+Linear stability of the HMF model about unmagnetized equilibrium states has been up to now only studied within the Vlasov framework \cite{Antoni,Yamaguchi,CampaChavanis2010}, which assumes in particular an infinite number of particles.
+Moreover, let alone some very recent publications \cite{CampaChavanis2010}, the linear stability of spatially inhomogeneous, unmagnetized, equilibria has never been considered yet.

 The motivation of the present study is then twofold: Firstly and mostly, one wishes to tackle the linear study of the unmagnetized cold HMF equilibria, within a finite-$N$, therefore exact, framework; secondly, the ensuing nonlinear dynamics is briefly addressed to show that the thermalization of cold unmagnetized HMF systems finely illustrates Lynden-Bell's concept of violent relaxation for long-range systems.